helenijevans/freezervoir/README.md

 2. Set up the database
    - Start your MySQL server
-   - Run the [provided SQL setup script](src/main/resources/init_db.sql) to create the freezer_items table
+   - Run the [provided SQL setup script](src/main/resources/init_db.sql) to create the legacy_freezer_items table
-   - Use SQL commands to insert your own data into freezer_items
+   - Use SQL commands to insert your own data into legacy_freezer_items

 3. Configure database credentials
    - Either: